anatolebeuzon/monitor/README.md

 Go does not provide support for daemonization out of the box.
 While [a](https://github.com/takama/daemon) [few](https://github.com/sevlyar/go-daemon) [libraries](https://github.com/VividCortex/godaemon) are available on Github, they are generally cumbersome to use and added an undesired level of complexity.

-In order to keep the code straightword, a decision was made not to use such libraries, and leave the user to deal with his platform-specific tools (`launchctl` on macOS, `systemctl` on Ubuntu, etc.), would he come to need a daemon that runs 24/7.
+In order to keep the code straightforward, a decision was made not to use such libraries, and leave the user to deal with his platform-specific tools (`launchctl` on macOS, `systemctl` on Ubuntu, etc.), would he come to need a daemon that runs 24/7.

 ### Choosing the right metrics for effective monitoring